LEARN ABOUT AIMEE

 Local Voices at the Table: I’ll fight for more transparency and for local communities to have a real say in the decisions that impact them.

-The AMHS is not a luxury — it’s essential infrastructure.
+The AMHS is not a luxury.
+Instead, it’s essential infrastructure.
 In the State House, I’ll work to ensure it gets the attention and investment it deserves.

 FISHERIES